 Does a Will Always Have to Be Probated?

 Does a will always have to be probated?
 Not necessarily.
-A number of circumstances might make probate unnecessary, but the rules can vary by state.
+Probate is the legal process a will goes through if it needs to be validated.
+Several circumstances might make probate unnecessary, but the rules can vary by state.
 Many states make other options available, and some exceptions are universal.

 Probate and Property Held in Joint Names

-Other assets are "payable on death" to one or more designated beneficiaries and these avoid probate for much the same reason.
-They pass automatically, by operation of law, to the designated beneficiaries.
+Other assets are "payable on death" to one or more designated beneficiaries and avoid probate for much the same reason.
+They pass automatically by operation of law to the named beneficiaries.
 The accounts or proceeds go directly to these individuals.

-Many people buy life insurance policies to provide income replacement and a money source for paying off their debts when they die.
+Many people buy life insurance policies to provide income replacement and a source for paying off their debts when they die.
 Because these death benefits pass automatically and directly to their beneficiaries under the terms of the policy contract, they don't become part of the deceased's probate estate.
-They, therefore, cannot be transferred to other beneficiaries according to the terms of a will.
+Therefore, they cannot transfer them to other beneficiaries according to the terms of a will.

-Again, probate is not required.
-If a will bequeaths no other property that doesn't pass to a living beneficiary by operation of law, it cannot be probated.
+If a will only bequeaths property that passes to a living beneficiary by operation of law, the will isn't probated.

 Probate and Revocable Living Trusts

-If the decedent formed a revocable living trust and funded his assets into the trust, they would not require probate because living trusts avoid probate.
-They allow a mechanism by which assets can pass to beneficiaries under the terms of the trust agreement so probate is not required.
+If the decedent formed a revocable living trust and funded their assets into the trust, there would be no probate because living trusts are designed to avoid it.
+They allow a mechanism for assets to pass to beneficiaries under the trust agreement's terms, so probate is not required.

-But many people who form trusts also create something called a "pour-over" will.
-This type of will is designed to catch any assets the trust maker neglects to place into his trust for one reason or another.
-It then transfers them to the trust at the time of the trust maker's death, and this type of will would require probate even when a trust exists.
+However, some people form trusts and create a will designed to catch any assets the trust maker neglects to place into their trust for one reason or another.
+This is called a "pour-over" will.

-Probate is required to transfer property out of the name of a deceased individual and into the name of a living beneficiary when the asset is not set up to transfer directly by operation of law.
-But an exception exists even to this rule and some estates might not have to be probated.
+Probate is required to transfer property out of a deceased individual's name and into the name of a living beneficiary when the asset is not set up to transfer directly by operation of law.
+There is an exception to this rule that can keep some estates out of probate.

-Virtually every state offers some form of abbreviated probate proceeding for small estates with values under a certain dollar amount.
-The deceased's property can sometimes be claimed by beneficiaries with an affidavit approved by the court.
-A surviving spouse or child might simply take the affidavit to a bank or other institution and take ownership of the property under its terms.
+Nearly every state offers a form of abbreviated probate proceeding for small estates valued under a specified amount.
+Beneficiaries can sometimes claim the deceased's property with an affidavit approved by the court.
+A surviving spouse or child might take the affidavit to a bank or other financial institution and take ownership of the property under the affidavit's terms.

-Even if your state doesn't offer this option, most provide for a summary or simplified probates with less court supervision and fewer legal requirements when an estate is small.
+If your state doesn't offer this option, most provide a summary or simplified probate with less court supervision and fewer legal requirements when an estate is small.
 Consult with a local estate planning attorney to find out what's available in your state.